-- a Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and times of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4 (b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer one day before the meeting that they are unable to attend.
-Substitute members will have full rights for voting; - vi.
-Shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - vii.
-Shall permit a committee, other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii.
-Shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which , in both cases, shall be no less than three; - ix.
-Shall determine if the public may participate at a meeting of a committee; - x.
-Shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee;
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer one day before the meeting that they are unable to attend, substitute members shall have full rights for voting; - vi. shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee;

-- xi.
-Shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee. - e Councillors who cannot attend a committee or sub-committee can appoint a councillor to attend in their absence.
-The absent councillor must advise the Town Clerk or Committee Clerk of the nomination. - f All councillors who are not members of a committee or sub-committee are entitled to attend the said meeting and participate, but not vote.
-Non committee or sub-committee councillors however will be excluded for confidential items at these meetings.
+- vii. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three: - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a subcommittee that they are permitted to attend; and - xii. may dissolve a committee or a sub-committee. - e Councillors who cannot attend a committee or sub-committee can appoint a councillor to attend in their absence.
+The absent councillor must advise the Proper Officer of the nomination. - f All Councillors who are not members of a committee or sub-committee are entitled to attend the said meeting and participate, but shall not have a vote.
+Non committee or sub-committee members shall be excluded for confidential items, unless the chair grants express permission to remain.

-5 ORDINARY COUNCIL MEETINGS
+5. ORDINARY COUNCIL MEETINGS